AFasterSlowpoke/Slowpoke-s-Mass-File-Renamer-and-TWOW-wiki-booksona-updater/README.md

 17. Open "placeholder killer" in IDLE and paste the wikitable.
 Make sure the first |- is on the very first line of the string "wikitable" (wikitable = """|- ).
 Now run the script.
 It will copy the output to your clipboard.
 18. Go back onto the wiki page and paste in the output.
 It will remove the first |- for some reason, so make sure to add it back.
 Preview the page before publishing changes so you don't break anything!
 19. hopefully everything worked! if it didn't, then ask for help in the TWOW wiki Discord or DM me on Discord (afasterslowpoke).

+PSA: DO NOT USE https://arraythis.com/ WITHOUT AN ADBLOCKER.
+IT IS LIKELY TO REDIRECT YOU TO A SCAM WEBSITE.
+I have reported that website to Google, so hopefully, they will remove it from their search results.